Timeseries

 Notes

-If there are a large number of static covariates variables (i.e., the static covariates have a very large dimension), there might be a noticeable performance penalty for creating TimeSeries objects, unless the covariates already have the same dtype as the series data.
+If there are a large number of static covariates variables (i.e., the static covariates have a very large dimension), there might be a noticeable performance penalty for creating TimeSeries, unless the covariates already have the same dtype as the series data.

 Examples